UK, EU say post-Brexit trade talks will continue past Sunday deadline

 -

-UK, EU say post-Brexit trade talks will continue past Sunday deadline - about 1 hour ago
+UK, EU say post-Brexit trade talks will continue past Sunday deadline - 8 hours ago

 -